-- 2.1 The provisions of this Agreement apply to the Association and its Members, as well as to the Employer and its representatives. - 2.2 In this Agreement, the plural shall include the singular and the singular shall include the plural where the context so requires. - 2.3 The Parties recognize the principle of gender equity in the context of the Collective Agreement and at Royal Roads University.
-However, the use of the masculine pronoun will be observed throughout the Agreement for the sake of clarity of expression.
-This practice should not be interpreted as in any way suggesting a weakening of the equity principle.
+- 2.1 The provisions of the Agreement apply to the Association and its Members, as well as to the University and its representatives. - 2.2 In this Agreement, the plural shall include the singular and the singular shall include the plural where the context so requires. - 2.3 Gender Diversity and Use of Pronouns - a) The Parties recognize gender diversity and the principle of promoting equity among all genders both in the language of the Collective Agreement, and at Royal Roads University.
+Therefore, the use of the gender-neutral pronouns "they," "their" and "them" will be observed throughout the Agreement and should be read as applying to the preferred pronoun of an individual person, except in the context of sentences where "they", "their" and "them" can clearly be understood as intended to be plural.